jamespriori/rifkyzena/README.md

 # "I swear to you that to think too much is a disease, a real, actual disease."

-- 👀 Rotating between Backend Development, Software QA, and general administration
+- 👀 Rotating between Software QA, Japanese language, Joymaxxing, and general administration
 - 🌱 Computer Science Graduate from Bina Nusantara University (October 2024)
 - 📫 Help me learn how to make friends, ruminate less, and be a more accountable person --> Discord: bloody_caltrop
-- 💸 $1000 for anyone who can help me get a remote job at a game studio.
+- 💸 $100 for anyone who can help me get a remote job at a game studio.

 ## General Skills
 🎮 **Tech Stack**
-Java, SQL, Spring Boot, Python, HTML, CSS, JavaScript, C#
+Java, SQL, Python, HTML, CSS, JavaScript, C#, Laravel

 🛠️ **Tools and Software**
 Microsoft Office, Canva, Postman, Selenium, Unity